koskath/arete2/course_content/SC/md_files/Lecture4/lecture_4_slide_23_tnemeganam.md

-# tnemeganaM

-niahC
-ylppuS
-labolG–
-MCSG–
-lkcorP
-retnüG
-Uneven processes and waste of defects
+# Uneven processes and waste of defects
 • Money and time wasted to find mistakes and fix or replace products